-– by consultation in the interval between Radiocommunication Assemblies, after adoption by a Study Group, according to provisions contained in § 12.2.3 or § 12.2.4, as appropriate.
+– by consultation in the interval between Radiocommunication Assemblies, after adoption by a Study Group, according to provisions contained in § 13.2.3 or § 13.2.4, as appropriate.

-If there is no objection by any Member State attending the meeting, when adoption of a draft new or revised Question is sought by correspondence, its approval is undertaken simultaneously (PSAA procedure).

-12.2.1.2 Study Groups will evaluate draft new Questions proposed for adoption against the guidelines set forth in § 3.1.16 above and will include such evaluation when submitting them to administrations for approval according to this Resolution.
+13.2.1.2 Study Groups will evaluate draft new Questions proposed for adoption against the guidelines set forth in § 3.1.16 above and will include such evaluation when submitting them to administrations for approval according to this Resolution.

-12.2.1.3 Each Question shall be assigned to only one Study Group.
+13.2.1.3 Each Question shall be assigned to only one Study Group.